inno-devops-labs/F23-core-course-labs/app_python/PYTHON.md

 4. **Configuration Management:** Store sensitive information, such as database credentials and API keys, in environment variables or use a configuration management tool like `python-decouple` or Django's built-in `settings.py` for secure and environment-specific configuration.

-5. **Authentication and Authorization:** Use Django's built-in authentication system for user management and authentication.
-Implement role-based or permission-based access control for views and resources.

-6. **Deployment and Scalability:** Follow best practices for deploying Django applications, including using production-ready web servers like Gunicorn or uWSGI, and consider using containerization (e.g., Docker) for deployment.
+5. **Deployment and Scalability:** Follow best practices for deploying Django applications, including using production-ready web servers like Gunicorn or uWSGI, and consider using containerization (e.g., Docker) for deployment.
 Implement load balancing and database scaling for high-traffic applications.

-7. **Continuous Integration (CI) and Continuous Deployment (CD):** Set up CI/CD pipelines to automate testing, deployment, and monitoring processes.
-Tools like Jenkins, Travis CI, and GitLab CI/CD can be integrated with Django projects.

-8. **Versioning and API Design:** If building RESTful APIs, follow best practices for API versioning, maintain consistency in endpoints, and provide comprehensive documentation using tools like Django Rest Framework.